tunisiano187/Chocolatey-packages/README.md

 It's more easy to send requests about Lock, Downlock, Closure, Openning, and Validation of changes The requests are sent from the WME to a webhook in Slack or Discord or even to a Telegram group chat.
-The requests can be sent to a GForm too (currently only with the sames fields we have in BeLux) Thanks to that and to Bertzzz's , we've got a spreadsheet that helps to promotion decision on L1-L3 levels.
+The requests can be sent to a GForm too (currently only with the sames fields we have in BeLux) (Currently broken) Thanks to that and to Bertzzz's , we've got a spreadsheet that helps to promotion decision on L1-L3 levels.
 Thanks to santyg2001, we've added Telegram bot support for sending messages.